 What makes HSBC Visa Platinum Credit Card Stand Out

-The HSBC Visa Platinum Credit Card is one of the best cash back credit cards because it gets the average consumer the most cash rewards back for three categories that make up most people's budgets: grocery, petrol and recurring utilities like cable, internet and mobile bills.
-While not as high as Citibank Cashback Card’s grocery rebate of 8%, the HSBC Visa Platinum Credit Card still offers a respectful 5% cashback at all grocery stores and supermarkets.
-On top of that, you can make automatic payments to your annoying TV, internet and mobile bills through the HSBC Visa Platinum Credit Card and receive 5% cashback, the highest of its kind we’ve seen in the market.
+The HSBC Visa Platinum Credit Card is one of the best cash back credit cards because it gets the average consumer the most cash rewards back for three categories that make up most people's budgets: grocery, petrol and dining.
+While not as high as Citibank Cashback Card’s grocery rebate of 8%, the HSBC Visa Platinum Credit Card still offers a respectful 5% cashback on dining and on groceries.
 You can also earn up to 21% cash back rate at Shell & Caltex gas stations, which matches any of the top offers we’ve seen in the country.
 You can earn up to 2% rebate on your dining spend.

 The HSBC Visa Platinum Credit Card also has the benefit of doubling up as a travel card.
 Because HSBC awards you with reward points, most people don’t realize that HSBC cards can be used as travel cards through HSBC’s Mileage Programme.
 Under HSBC’s Mileage Programme you can convert your rewards points into air miles (Asia Miles and Krisflyer Miles) at rate of 5,000 reward points per 2,000 miles.
 You have to pay an annual fee of S$40 to enroll into the Mileage Programme, but this can be waived with 9,000 reward points as well.
 By spending on the HSBC Visa Platinum Credit Card, you can earn 0.4 mile for every S$1 you spend.
 This isn’t great compared to other air miles card, but given that the HSBC Visa Platinum Credit Card is already a great cashback card, we think this is just a great bonus that makes this card stand out even more.
 Low foreign transaction fee of 1.5% is just a cheery on top.